 Do they find their path forward, individually, familially and as a couple?
 As I said before, the season goes way beyond the travails a long-distance relationship.
-Do they step into adulthood, confronting all it brings gracefully, as unbelieved by most for millennials?
+Do they step into adulthood, confronting all that it brings gracefully, as unbelieved by most about millennials?

 When you reach that stage of your relationship that you don’t want to spend every waking moment with each other, or find happiness in other things and people, excitement in growing outside of each other, have you outgrown the relationship?
 Or is the relationship evolving into something more resilient to time, circumstance, and momentary experience?
 Like, family.
 The journey to that answer lies in conversing about your deepest fears and insecurities, your hopes and desires.
 And the answer… is in the ‘Little Things‘.